f1ac0/Greaseweazle/README.md

 The programming port does not need to be soldered since it needs to be programmed just once : you can just hold it in place during the few seconds required for programming.

+For the software part, it works with the original "F1" firmware and tool with ID pads left open.
+For the time being a modification is required to use the DISKCHANGE feature with WinUAE since it needs to be detected as a "Plus" version : in src/mcu/stm32f1/board.c, replace the F1SM\_plus \_board\_config with the values from the F1SM\_basic one, then after flashing close the ID0(1) pads.

-To program the uC, I personaly use a STLINK clone dongle with the stlink tool : https://github.com/stlink-org/stlink
+To program the uC, I personally use a STLINK clone dongle with the stlink tool : https://github.com/stlink-org/stlink
 ```
 st-flash --format ihex write Greaseweazle-F1-v0.??.hex
 ```
-To update through the USB cable, bridge CK (4) and GND (1) on the programming port before connecting the USB cable, then enter
+To update through the USB cable, bridge CK and GND on the programming port before connecting the USB cable, then enter
 ```
 Greaseweazle/gw update
 ```